jota-one/drosse/packages/core/README.md

 See ?
 From the `routes.json` file, it's quite a piece of cake :cake: !

 Now of course, there is no magic (yet!) here.
-You have now to create a file with the proper name and put it in the `services` subdirectory of your mocks directory.
+You have to create a file with the proper name and put it in the `services` subdirectory of your mocks directory.

 :fire: Like for the others subdirectories, you can redefine this `services` directory name in your `.drosserc.js` file (see below).